What Just Happened?

-I am a stress/burnout prevention, mental declutter, and a breakup recovery coach (oh, the irony).
-It’s important you know I have the education, knowledge, and experience to efficiently handle these life situations – yet I was blindsided.
+I am a mental/emotional wellness and breakup recovery coach (oh, the irony).
+It’s important you know I have the education, knowledge, and experience to efficiently handle these life situations – yet – I was blindsided.
 Where did my best friend go?
 I thought I was his perfect… so how is he suddenly gone from my world?
 And why is there someone else in my place – sharing his life… like our relationship never existed?

 I was in a relationship with a NARCISSIST.

 Serious damage to self-worth, self harm, and suicide can result from narcissistic relationships.
 Many victims suffer from C-PTSD/PTSD, Stockholm syndrome, cognitive dissonance and disassociation, and even misdiagnose themselves with borderline personality disorder because they’re unaware of what was done to them and have no idea how to deal with it…